BLEND360/blendx-sfguide-mktplace/docs/TEMPLATE_TODO.md

 - [ ] Cached `uv` layers for faster rebuilds
 - [ ] `uv sync --frozen` for reproducible builds
 - [ ] Support for `uv` workspaces (monorepo)
-- [ ] Documentation on migrating from pip/poetry to uv

 ---